maximromanov/Kitabat_wRoutine/README.md

 - transliteration support, i.e. an easy insertion of tricky characters that are used for transliteration of Arabic.
 - conversion of AH years into AH/CE format, which is usually used in publications.
+- support of Arabic: 1) Arabic words and phrases in the text; 2) Arabic blockquotes (kept outside of the main text)

 ### Transliteration Snippets for Atom